Dyker Heights Christmas Lights Guide (Tips by a Local)

 If you come after NYE, you may still see a few homes that still have their displays up!
 However, the best window to see them all is Thanksgiving through NYE.

-Something important to consider though is mid-December through New Years is the busiest time to enjoy the Dyker Heights Christmas lights, so if you’re okay only seeing some of the Dyker Heights lights, it can be a more enjoyable experience if you want to see all the decorations and brightly lit homes without as many people.
-This is also a great time if you’re hoping to get photos without people in them.
+Mid-December through New Year is the busiest time to enjoy the Dyker Heights Christmas lights, so if you’re okay only seeing some of the Dyker Heights lights, it can be a more enjoyable experience if you come earlier in the season.

 How to Get to the Dyker Heights Holiday Lights

-There are two main subway stops we recommend taking to get to the Dyker Heights holiday lights, 86th Street Station (R train) or 79 Street Station (D train).
-Both of these options will require a 10-15 minute walk.
+There are two main subway stops we recommend taking to get to the Dyker Heights holiday lights:

-Since the streets with the Christmas lights are going to be packed, it’s easiest to walk a block or two away to call your rideshare!
+Since the streets with the Christmas lights are going to be packed, it’s easiest to walk a few blocks away from the crowded streets so your driver can reach you and you can escape easily.

 Unless completely necessary, we wouldn’t advise taking your own car just because the parking is hard to find and it could dampen your experience.

 Some people prefer to see the lights from their car, if you do this, plan to be sitting bumper to bumper at the most popular spots, especially between 11th & 12th Avenues.
-You will want to do this part by foot!
+You will want to do this part on foot if you can.

 The best streets for viewing the Dyker Heights lights and creating your own DIY Dyker Heights lights tour is on 83rd Street and 84th Street between 10th and 12th Avenues.
 These are where you can find the main homes, however, there are plenty of other streets nearby where you can find more Dyker Heights holiday light displays that we will cover next.